hi-ogawa/myblog_jekyll/_posts/2015-08-17-rails-under-the-hood.md

     def run_initializers(group=:default, *args)
       initializers.tsort_each do |initializer|
         initializer.run(*args) if initializer.belongs_to?(group)
-        # <= corresponds to `Rails::Initializable::Initializer#run`
+        # if you want to know what is "run" here, see the block given to
-        #    - go into the detail of at least one "initializer" TODO
+        # `initializer` in bootstrap.rb, finisher.rb

     def initializers
       @initializers ||= self.class.initializers_for(self)